-- Information taken from the register must not be used for direct marketing purposes (as per section 11(3) of the Data Protection Act 1998), unless the information has been published in the edited version of the register.
+- Information taken from the Register must not be used for direct marketing purposes (as per section 11(3) of the Data Protection Act 1998), unless the information has been published in the open version of the Register.

 Under these regulations, anyone who fails to observe these conditions is committing a criminal offence.
 The penalty is a fine of up to £5,000.

-The edited register is publicly available and can be bought, in whole or in part, and used for any purpose.
-Information on the cost of buying the edited register is available from Electoral Services.
+The Open Register is publicly available and can be bought, in whole or in part, and used for any purpose.
+Information on the cost of buying the open register is available from Electoral Services.

 Follow BroxtoweFollow Broxtowe Borough Council on Facebook : External Link Follow @Broxtowebc on Twitter : External Link Watch videos on the Broxtowe Borough Council YouTube Channel : External Link Sign up to Broxtowe Borough Council's RSS Feeds